This spot has been added by

 How to get to Stingray City in Antigua?

 This excursion is also sold to the hundreds of cruise passengers arriving each day in Antigua.
-The price can double (about $100 per person) but includes a round-trip transfer to the quay.
+The price is much higher (about $100 per person) but includes a round-trip transfer between your boat and the jetty.

 Stingray City snorkeling map, Antigua